Origins of the American Civil War: States' rights

-A long-running dispute over the war's origin is to what extent states' rights triggered it.
+A long-running dispute over the war's origin is to what extent it was caused by the South's desire for stronger states' rights.
 The consensus among historians is that the war was not fought about states' rights.
 But the issue is frequently referenced in popular accounts and has much traction among Southerners.
 Southerners advocating secession argued that just as each state had decided to join the Union, a state had the right to secede—leave—at any time.
 Northerners (including pro-slavery President Buchanan) rejected that notion as opposed to the will of the Founding Fathers, who said they were setting up a Perpetual Union.

 Historian James M. McPherson points out that even if Confederates genuinely fought over states' rights, it boiled down to states' right to slavery.
 McPherson writes concerning states' rights and other non-slavery explanations:

 While one or more of these interpretations remain popular among the Sons of Confederate Veterans and other Southern heritage groups, few professional historians now subscribe to them.
 Of all these interpretations, the states'-rights argument is perhaps the weakest.
 It fails to ask the question, states' rights for what purpose?
 States' rights, or sovereignty, was always more a means than an end, an instrument to achieve a certain goal more than a principle.

 States' rights was an ideology applied as a means of advancing slave state interests through federal authority.
 Thomas Krannawitter notes the "Southern demand for federal slave protection represented a demand for an unprecedented expansion of Federal power."
 Before the war, slavery advocates supported use of federal powers to enforce and extend slavery, as with the Fugitive Slave Act of 1850 and the Dred Scott v.
 Sandford decision.
 The faction that pushed for secession often infringed on states' rights.
 Because of the overrepresentation of pro-slavery factions in the federal government, many Northerners, even non-abolitionists, feared the Slave Power conspiracy.
 Some Northern states resisted the enforcement of the Fugitive Slave Act.
 Eric Foner states that the act "could hardly have been designed to arouse greater opposition in the North.
 It overrode state and local laws and legal procedures and 'commanded' individual citizens to assist, when called upon, in capturing runaways."
 He continues, "It certainly did not reveal, on the part of slaveholders, sensitivity to states' rights."
 According to Paul Finkelman, "the southern states mostly complained that the northern states were asserting their states' rights and that the national government was not powerful enough to counter these northern claims."
 The Confederate Constitution also "federally" required slavery to be legal in all Confederate states and claimed territories.